Van den Bosch

 Ellen Leafstedt is Programmes Assistant at the European Partnership for Democracy, where she supports EPD’s global democracy programming.
 Prior to joining EPD, she completed a Master of Philosophy in Russian and East European Studies at Oxford University, where her research focused on protest and legitimacy in former Soviet authoritarian regimes.
 During her studies she was online editor and research assistant for the “Europe’s Stories” project at the European Studies Centre at St Antony’s College, and previously gained work experience at the Eurasia Foundation of Central Asia and the American Enterprise Institute (AEI).

-Niels Keijzer is a senior researcher based at the DIE.
+Niels Keijzer is a senior researcher based at the IDOS.
 He holds a PhD from Radboud University Nijmegen (the Netherlands) based on a doctoral dissertation on the European Union’s development policy.
 His research and advisory work focuses on European development cooperation, external evaluations, aid and development effectiveness, policy coherence for development and financing for development.

 Daniela Irrera (PhD in International Relations, University of Catania) is Associate Professor of Political Science and International Relations at the Department of Political and Social Sciences, University of Catania and Visiting Professor of Political Violence and Terrorism at the OSCE Academy in Bishkek.
 She currently serves as UNICT Erasmus Coordinator, ECPR Executive Committee, President of the European Peace Research Association (EuPRA), Chair of the ECPR Standing Group on International Relations, associate editor of the Journal of Contemporary European Studies, co-editor of the Springer Boook series on Non-state actors in International Relations.
 She has served as Secretary General of the Italian Political Science Association (SISP) and member of the ISA Governing Council.
 She has been Visiting Scholar at several Universities in Europe, US and Asia and awarded several grants, including Fulbright, Marie Curie, DAAD.